dddappp/A-AO-Demo/doc/WinningOverDevelopersWithLowCodeSolutions.md

 Because an MVP is defined as something that provides value to the end-users, and as long as it helps them, it can be considered an MVP.
 After all, developers are the end-users of low-code tools.

 Experienced application developers who have thoroughly examined this PoC should no longer harbor any doubts about the immense potential of low-code approaches to enhance app development efficiency.
 After all, we have repeatedly validated this point beyond the AO ecosystem.
 Even if we set aside our history of developing complex commercial applications with the same methodology during the Web2 era, our current practices within the Move ecosystem are enough to convince anyone.

 We have used DSL to overcome the lack of "interface" abstraction in Move, a static smart contract language, facilitating easy "Dependency Injection" for developers;
 see [this example](https://github.com/dddappp/sui-interface-demo).

 We can split Move contracts into multiple packages (or "projects") with simple declarations, as shown in [this example](https://github.com/wubuku/aptos-constantinople).
-It's important to note that most Sui public chains have size limits for each package released.
+It's important to note that most Move chains have size limits for each package deployed.

 If you think that what we've shared are merely "examples," and we might just be creating toys, then you are greatly mistaken.

-We have been deeply involved in the development of some serious commercial applications (primarily within the Move ecosystem), where we have consistently been "eating our own dog food."
+We have been deeply involved in the development of some serious commercial dapps (primarily within the Move ecosystem), where we have consistently been "eating our own dog food."
-We can say with confidence that, at present, we have fulfilled our promise of a tenfold increase in development efficiency, especially in the backend area (referring to off-chain contracts and off-chain query services, sometimes known as an "indexer").
+We can say with confidence that, at present, we have fulfilled our promise of a tenfold increase in development efficiency, especially in the backend area (referring to on-chain contracts and off-chain query services, sometimes known as an "indexer").

-We even develop "No-code" applications based on "Low-code" (to reiterate: no-code tools are designed for end-users).
+We even develop "No-code" app based on "Low-code" (to reiterate: no-code tools are apps designed for end-users).
-At the Aptos Singapore Hackathon, we created a side project named Move Forms, which secured the second place in the competition.
+At the Aptos Singapore Hackathon, we created a side-project named Move Forms, which secured the second place in the competition.
 We plan to continue developing this Web3 native form tool in our "spare time."

 If you reach out to us, we can show you more production-level cases, which include social, DeFi, fully on-chain games, among others.

 Many people may be curious about the types of dapps that can be developed on low-code platforms.